artainmo/obsidian_music/README.md

 # obsidian_music
 Personal project.
-Git repository synchronized with obsidian submodule to take up-to-date music list and display it on website in a random order.
+Git repository synchronized with obsidian submodule to take up-to-date music list and display it on website in a random order while silencing ads.

 ## Steps to create
 1. Create a repo that is linked to a submodule of the Obsidian repo.